Stalag 17 (1953) - full transcript

 - You did.

-Are you off your rocker?
+- Are you off your rocker?

-Fell right on my head.
+- Fell right on my head.

 Maybe just one word?
 Kaputt?

-- Because you're kaputt.
+- Because you're kaputt!

-To the kommandant's office
+To the Kommandant's office

 and tell him where Dunbar is?

-Why, I'll kill you for that!
+I'll kill you for that!

 Always screening everybody.

-Great American hero, from Cleveland, Ohio.
+hero, from Cleveland, Ohio,

-Enlisted right after Pearl Harbor.
+enlisted right after Pearl Harbour.
+When

-- December 7th, '41.
+December 7th, '41.

 - What time?

-Six o'clock.
+- Six o'clock.
 I was having dinner.

 Six o'clock in Berlin.